 © Robert Kneschke | Dreamstime

-To ensure that you’re well-prepared and ready to take action as soon as possible, here are the main signs of each of these possible complications associated with diabetes.
+To ensure that you’re well-prepared and ready to take action as soon as possible, here are the main signs of each of these possible complications of diabetes.

 1. Heart and Cardiovascular Diseases, Including Heart Attacks